RoLBester/adaptive-learning-platform/README.md

 Disclaimer: This project is for educational demonstration.
 The Llama 2 model usage is subject to Meta’s license terms and may not be used for commercial purposes without prior permission.

 Enjoy exploring the AI-Powered Educational Platform!
 Feel free to raise issues or contribute via pull requests.
-If you have any questions, contact: [RoLBester.
+If you have any questions, contact: [RoLBester]

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________